-The Device memory type is used for describing peripherals, often referred to as Memory-Mapped I/O (MMIO).
-For our example address map, here we can see what would be typically be marked as Device in our example address map:
+The Device memory type is used for describing peripherals.
+Peripheral registers are often referred to as Memory-Mapped I/O (MMIO).
+Here we can see what would be typically be marked as Device in our example address map:

-To recap, the Normal memory type means that there are no side-effects to the access.
-For Device type memory, the opposite is true.
-The device memory type is used for locations that can have side-effects.
+To review, the Normal memory type means that there are no side-effects to the access.
+For the Device type memory, the opposite is true.
+The Device memory type is used for locations that can have side-effects.

 For example, a read to a FIFO would normally cause it to advance to the next piece of data.
 This means that the number of accesses to the FIFO is important, and therefore the processor must adhere to what is specified by the program.

-Device regions are never cacheable, as it is very unlikely that you would ever want to cache accesses to a peripheral.
+Device regions are never cacheable.
+This is because it is very unlikely that you would want to cache accesses to a peripheral.

 Speculative data accesses are not permitted to regions marked as Device.
 The processor can only access the location if it is architecturally accessed.
 That means that an instruction that has been architecturally executed has accessed the location.

-Instructions should not be placed in regions marked as Device, and Arm recommends that Device regions are always marked as not executable.
-Otherwise it is possible that the processor might speculatively fetch instructions from it.
-Which could cause problems for read-sensitive devices like FIFOs.
+Instructions should not be placed in regions marked as Device.
+We recommend that Device regions are always marked as not executable.
+Otherwise, it is possible that the processor might speculatively fetch instructions from it, which could cause problems for read-sensitive devices like FIFOs.

-Note: There is a subtle distinction here which is easy to miss.
+Note: There is a subtle distinction here that is easy to miss.
 Marking a region as Device prevents speculative data accesses only.
 Marking a region as non-executable prevents speculative instruction accesses.
-So to prevent any speculative accesses, a region must be marked as both Device and non-executable.
+This means that, to prevent any speculative accesses, a region must be marked as both Device and non-executable.

 Here are two examples: